alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 using modern technology.
 Problem is, none of it works properly.

-Meanwhile Mother Nature has created these wonderful machines, that have adapted during millions of years to do basically one thing: convert CO₂ to carbon in their trunks.
+Meanwhile Mother Nature has created these wonderful machines that have evolved during millions of years to become better at basically one thing: convert CO₂ to carbon in their trunks.
 In the process they also generate sugars, create seeds and deter hungry animals, but these are secondary interests.

-Another very interesting possibility is using algae, which are more efficient because they already have all the water necessary in their surroundings.
-These techniques are very likely more difficult to implement than just planting trees, and can have other side effects.

 Just how many trees can we realistically plant in the world?
 Many areas are already covered in forests; others are deserts.